 10 Best Tours & Excursions from Cozumel

 Just off the coast of Playa del Carmen is one of the most beautiful islands in Mexico.
-Cozumel has long-been one of the biggest cruise destinations in the world – and it's no surprise why.
-The lush, jungle-covered island is wreathed in sugary sand, surrounded by the deliciously warm and sparkling Caribbean Sea.
-With so much natural beauty, and so many cruise passengers docking each year, travelers can expect an abundance of tours and excursions from Cozumel.
+Cozumel has long been one of the biggest cruise destinations in the world and has an abundance of tours and excursions to accommodate the arriving tourists.

 The island of Cozumel has been important throughout Mexico's history.
-It started as a sacred place for Mayans, women in particular, who would make the journey from the mainland to worship Ix Chel, the goddess of fertility.
+It started as a sacred place for Mayans.
 As it grew and developed over the centuries, it became a hot spot for cruise ships, honeymoons, and day trippers from Playa del Carmen, who were drawn to its energetic capital town of San Miguel, as well as the gorgeous beaches.